JakubNaskretski/To-Do-Reminder-App/README.md

 Application is written in java using swing library, hibernate and MySQL database.

 ## Usage
-Main objects in applications are tasks.
+Main objects in application are tasks.
 They can be either done or market as todo.

 Each task consists of: